-- the complainant and be accompanied by a friend or relative.
+- the complainant and be accompanied by a friend or relative, subject to Trust approval.

-- the CEO
+- the CEC

 - the investigation officer.

 The principal will be invited to the panel hearing.
 Involvement of other staff is subject to the discretion of the chair of the complaint panel.